ScottWales/climate-cms/README.md

 Configuration
 -------------

 System configuration uses Hiera.
-Any private information should be added to `hieradata/$HOSTNAME.private.yaml` or `hieradata/private.yaml` on the server itself, these files should not be committed to the repository.
+Secure information should be configured by connecting to the server directly and not entered into this repository
-[hieradata/insecure.yaml](hieradata/insecure.yaml) stores insecure secrets for testing, copy this file & change the secrets to create a secure version.

  * System admin accounts are configured in [hieradata/admins.yaml](hieradata/admins.yaml).
 Only users listed here will